 The Montpellier-Nîmes Faculty of Medicine offers a University Diploma (DU) in Meditation and Health.

-To understand the principles and benefits of meditation and how to apply it to improve the health of caregivers and patients.
+To learn about the principles and benefits of meditation and how to put it into practice to improve the health of caregivers and patients.

 Skills acquired

-• Understand the physiological mechanisms of meditation and their relevance to health Identify possible applications of meditation in healthcare settings
+• Understanding the physiological mechanisms of meditation and their health benefits Identifying possible applications of meditation in healthcare settings

 • Continue or strengthen your own regular practice

-• Implement a project integrating meditation into your care environment (for your patients or professional entourage)
+• Implement a project integrating meditation into your healthcare setting (for your patients or professional colleagues).

-Studies using the "Mindfulness-bases stress reduction" (MBSR) protocol have shown positive effects on the reduction of pro-inflammatory genes, immune response to the flu vaccine, immune communication in cancer patients and immune cell activity in HIV patients.
+Studies using theMindfulness-Based Stress Reduction(MBSR) protocol have shown positive effects on reducing pro-inflammatory genes, the immune response to the flu vaccine, immune communication in people with cancer, and immune cell activity in HIV patients.

-During this unprecedented health crisis, it's important to find new ways to protect ourselves from the stress and anxiety of confinement.
-For example, practicing meditation in a group, even at a distance, helps break the feeling of social isolation and creates bonds of belonging.
+During this unprecedented health crisis, it is important to find new ways to protect ourselves from the stress and anxiety caused by lockdown.
+Practicing meditation in a group, even remotely, can help break the feeling of social isolation and create a sense of belonging.

 Meditation

-• Promotes attention and memory
+• Promotes attention and develops memory

 • Helps regulate stress and anxiety

-• Helps the immune system to develop
+• Would help the immune system develop

-*These meditations are taken from his book "Méditasoins: petites méditations pour grands maux de l'enfant", published by Thierry Souccar.
+*These meditations are taken from his book Méditasoins: petites méditations pour grands maux de l’enfant (Meditations: short meditations for children's serious ailments), published by Thierry Souccar.

-*Journal of Behavioral and Cognitive Therapy (2010) 20, 11-15 - Impact of the mindfulness-based stress reduction (MBSR) therapeutic approach on psychological health (stress, anxiety, depression) in students - C. Berghmans∗, C. Tarquinio, M. Kretsch
+*Journal of Behavioral and Cognitive Therapy (2010) 20, 11—15 – Impact of the mindfulness-based stress reduction ( MBSR) therapeutic approach on mental health (stress, anxiety, depression) in students – C.Berghmans∗, C. Tarquinio, M. Kretsch

-The Healthcare Professional :
+The Healthcare Professional:

-We would like to thank Prof. Tran for his help in writing this article.
+We would like to thank Professor Tran for his help in writing this article.

 Tu-Anh Tran